zacmks/Hackintosh-Aero-15X/README.md

 - HD Camera
 ```
 ### Notes:
-- Intel WiFi/Bluetooth card need to be replaced with a compatible one.
-(Used here: **Broadcom BCM94352Z**, but Dell DW1830 seems to have better support [for Windows users])
+- Original Intel WiFi/Bluetooth was replaced with a macOS compatible one.
+(Used here: **Broadcom BCM94352Z**.
+But the Dell DW1830 should work better if you are dual-booting with Windows)
+- Intel WiFi/Bluetooth card could make usable with [itlwm](https://github.com/OpenIntelWireless/itlwm) project
 - EFI based

 ## How to use this repository: